Updated July 12 2023

-Your personal and work privacy is a big deal to us.
-It should be protected.
+Your personal and work privacy is a big deal to us, it should be protected.
 Below we explain what data we collect and why.
-We promise to never sell your information for any reason, at any time.
-It is your information, not ours.
+We promise to never sell your information for any reason, at any time... it is your information, not ours.

 When you sign up for Webtimeclock, we typically ask for your name, email address, and business location.
 That identifies your account, and allows us to send invoices, updates, and other essential information.
 We will never sell your personal information to other parties, ever.

 When you pay for Webtimeclock, we ask for your credit card or bank account information.
-We never store bank accounts or credit card numbers in our system, they are securely passed directly to Stripe.com.
+We never store bank accounts or credit card numbers in our system, they are securely passed directly to our gateway processor.
 We only keep record of the transaction and a reference to you as a customer.
 That reference includes your name, email, the last 4 digits of you card (or bank account), billing zip code, and country.
 If you purchase hardware from us, we'll ask for your shipping address.